vanosski/SleepDiagnosisFrontend/README.md

 4. Use the prediction feature to get estimates of future sleep quality.
 5. Check the diagnosis section for insights into potential sleep issues.

-## Backend Repository
-The backend for this project is available at: [Sleep Diagnosis Recommender - Backend](https://github.com/vanosski/SleepDiagnosisBackend)

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or features, please open an issue or submit a pull request.